Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Results

 We now turn to the estimated latent classes and domain similarity parameters.
 As an example, we examine the experiment treating Pemba island as the target domain and the other five larger sites as training domains.
 As an illustration, we focus on the multi-domain \nameholder{} with domain-level mixture model.
-It is worth noting that the estimated latent classes are subject to permutation and further research is needed to relate latent classes with observable characteristics of the causes of death, but nevertheless, they still reveal interesting latent structures in these data.
-The top panel of Figure \ref{fig:pemba-response} shows the estimated conditional probabilities.
+It is worth noting that the estimated latent classes are subject to permutation and further research is needed to relate latent classes with observable characteristics of the causes of death.
+Nevertheless, they still reveal interesting latent structures in these data.
+The top panel of Figure \ref{fig:pemba-response} shows the estimated conditional probabilities, $\btheta$.
 We sort the symptoms by their largest conditional probabilities given a latent class, i.e., $\max_{k}\theta_{ckj}$, and show the conditional probabilities of the top $20$ symptoms for the six most prevalent causes in Pemba.
-Within each cause of death, most of the symptom profiles are similar across latent classes.
-This indicates the conditional independence simplification is a useful approximation for many symptoms, as there is not enough signal in the data to estimate their dependence with other symptoms.
-Take deaths due to `other Non-Communicable Diseases (NCD)' as an example to examine the key symptoms that differentiates the latent classes, the three latent symptom profiles differ most significantly on the response probabilities for the sex of the respondent, alcohol drinking and tobacco usage.
+Within each cause of death, most of the symptoms have similar conditional probabilities across latent classes, as encouraged by the prior on $\theta$.
+Taking deaths due to `other Non-Communicable Diseases (NCD)' as an example, the latent symptom profiles differ most significantly on the response probabilities for the sex of the respondent, injury, and specific symptoms such as convulsion, chest pain, having trouble breathing, and cough.
 The corresponding mixing weights are shown in the lower left panel of Figure \ref{fig:pemba-response}.
-The first and third latent classes are more prevalent in the sites of Mexico city and Bohol, whereas the second latent class is more prevalent in the other four sites.
-This could be due to different mixing of specific NCDs or different reported prevalence of the risk behaviors in the two sites.
-We also observe that for simpler causes such as drowning, only one latent class is utilized due to the shrinkage effect of the priors.
-The shrinkage protects the model from overfitting on the noise in the training domains when $K$ is large for a relatively simpler cause such as drowning.
-Finally, the estimated $\bmeta$ in the lower right panel of Figure \ref{fig:pemba-response} shows that the most similar domain in terms of the latent mixing weights is Dar es Salaam, which is not surprising given both sites are in Tanzania.
+Mexico city and Dar es Salaam have more different latent class decomposition than the other sites.
+For example, comparing deaths due to other NCD in Dar es Salaam with the other sites, the $1$st and $3$rd latent classes were utilized less often compared to the $2$nd and $4$th, indicating that symptoms such as having trouble breathing are less likely to be present for deaths due to other NCDs compared to other sites.
+We note, however, that such differences could be due to either different decomposition of specific NCDs or differential reporting across sites, and more studies are needed to understand their underlying mechanism.
+We also observe that for simpler causes such as drowning and falling, the latent symptom profiles are heavily shrunk towards the baseline values, indicating that the conditional independence simplification being a useful approximation for these causes.
+The shrinkage protects the model from overfitting on the noise in the training domains when $K$ is large for a relatively simpler causes.
+Finally, the estimated $\bmeta$ in the lower right panel of Figure \ref{fig:pemba-response} shows how $\blambda^{(0)}$ is related to the existing mixing weights through the similarity parameter $\bmeta$.
+The domain with the most similar mixing weights to Pemba is estimated to be Dar es Salaam, which is as expected given both sites are in Tanzania.